 Click here to read the: proposed building in Cotteridge Park – final report from the online questionnaire

-Not everyone likes to comment online so in addition to the survey a public meeting was held on 25 October 2017.
+Not everyone likes to comment online so in addition to the survey public meetings were held on 25 October 2017 and 27 March 2019.

 Click here to read the Cotteridge Park building consultation workshop report v2 31.10.17

 Questions and Answers about the Community Building in Cotteridge Park

 Why are there plans for a community building in Cotteridge Park?

 There have buildings in Cotteridge Park since it was laid out in the early 1900s.
 Over time they have been demolished and removed and it is only the last 20 years that there have been no publicly accessible buildings in the park.
 All that is left now is the Park Keeper’s staff room and tool storage.

 Friends of Cotteridge Park (FoCP) volunteers are frequently asked if there are toilets in the park and regrettably we have to say that there are no public toilets.